 Rubber remains a critical material to a number of industries and for a number of applications.
 Rubber waste is a global problem which is being addressed by a numerous people and bodies all over the world.

-the waste from other products cannot be ignored, particularly the material scrapped during product manufacture (flashing, webbing, trim, etc.).
+Whilst tires are often regarded as the primary target area for elastomer recycling, the waste from other products cannot be ignored, particularly the material scrapped during product manufacture (flashing, webbing, trim, etc.).

 The need for efficient and effective recycling technologies has never been clearer, particularly in consumer orientated societies.
-There are growing concerns regarding the environmental impact of rubber waste and scraps
+There are growing concerns regarding the environmental impact of rubber waste and scraps.

 A number of organizations in Europe and in the USA are currently examining alternative approaches to dealing with waste rubber / elastomeric materials.